chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

   	GOTO start
 ```

-We'll add this optimization, called [tail-call elimination](https://en.wikipedia.org/wiki/Tail_call), to our Scheme interpreter.
+We'll add this [tail-call optimization](https://en.wikipedia.org/wiki/Tail_call) to our Scheme interpreter.
 When evaluating a procedure call in the tail position, the interpret will update the current frame and make a [GOTO](https://chidiwilliams.com/post/goto/)-like jump to the top of the `interpret` method instead of recursing.[^dks]

 [^dks]: There are a number of other ways to implement tail-call elimination, including writing a VM and using trampolines.
 But both methods are much more involved than using `continue` and hence far beyond the scope of this essay.
 See the Wikipedia entry on [tail-call implementation methods](https://en.wikipedia.org/wiki/Tail_call#Implementation_methods) or Eli Bendersky's essay on [recursion, continuations, and trampolines](https://eli.thegreenplace.net/2017/on-recursion-continuations-and-trampolines/).